DZakh/rescript-schema/README.md

 Ok("a string of text")
 ```

-`coercedString` structs represent a data that is a string.
+`coercedString` struct represents a data that is a string.

+> 🧠 For coerced struct factories either a constructor, or a destructor is required.

 #### `S.bool`